jypthemiracle/sigrid-gif-portal/README.md

-# Sigrid Raabe= GIF Portal Project in Solana Network
+# Sigrid Raabe's GIF Portal Project in Solana Network

 ### **Welcome 👋**
 This repository is to build Sigrid Raabe's GIF collection stored in Solana Network.
 I have been currently testing at Solana Devnet.